Cline Buttes: History

+The area known today as Cline Buttes was originally occupied by bands of the Warm Springs peoples, who moved seasonally between villages to find game, roots, berries, and salmon.
+White settlers began arriving in numbers in the early-mid 1800s, and eventually Joel Palmer, superintendent of the Oregon Territory, received orders in 1855 to remove the Indians from their lands.
+Under the Treaty of 1855, the Warm Springs and Wasco tribes relinquished approximately ten million acres of land, including Cline Buttes, but reserved the Warm Springs Reservation for their exclusive use and also kept their rights to harvest fish, game, and other foods off the reservation in their usual and accustomed places.

 The Cline Buttes were named in honor of Doctor Cass A. Cline (1850–1926), a pioneer dentist and early land developer in central Oregon.
+Cline immigrated to Oregon as a child in 1853, settling in the Willamette Valley.
+He moved to central Oregon in 1871.
+In 1886, he filed a homestead land claim along the Deschutes River, near the buttes that now bear his name.
 A nearby waterfall on the Deschutes River, northeast of the buttes, is also named after the dentist.
-Cline immigrated to Oregon in 1853, settling in the Willamette Valley.
-He moved to central Oregon in 1871.
-In 1886, he filed a homestead land claim along the Deschutes River, near the buttes and falls that now bear his name.

 Later, Cline attempted to establish a town along the west bank of the Deschutes River, near the foot of the Cline Buttes.
 At its peak, the town of Cline Falls had a post office, a school, two stores, two hotels, a newspaper, a power plant, and 500 residential lots for sale.
 However, the community eventually failed when the first railroad route through the area was built on the opposite side of the river, through the neighboring town of Redmond.